winitzki/scall/tutorial/programming_dhall.md

   === y B f
 ```

-This completes the proof of the isomorphism between `F A` and `Y`.
+This completes the proof of the isomorphism between `F A` and `Y`. $\square$

-Note that the last part of the proof cannot succeed without assuming that all functions of type `Y` obey their naturality law.
+Let us remark on the use of `y`'s naturality law in this proof.

+At a certain step in the last part of the proof, we needed to show that `fmap_F A B f (y A (identity A))` equals `y B f`.
+Because `y` is an arbitrary function, we cannot substitute any specific code for `y`.
+If we knew nothing else about `y` other than it has type `Y`, we would not be able to proceed with the proof any further after that step.

+But we do know that `y` satisfies a naturality law, and that law relates different expressions involving `y`.
+So, the proof of the Yoneda identity works only due to the assumed naturality law of `y`.
-All Dhall functions will automatically satisfy that law.
+All Dhall functions of type `Y` will automatically satisfy that law.
 The Yoneda identities do not hold in programming languages where one can implement functions that violate naturality.

 #### Proof of the covariant co-Yoneda identity